 The connector provides all of the schemas and tables inside of the catalog.

-For example, the Hive connector maps each Hive database to a schema,
+For example, the Hive connector maps each Hive database to a schema.

-so if the Hive connector is mounted as the
+If the Hive connector is mounted as the

 hive catalog, and Hive